 They were the most famous sisters in China.
-As the country battled through a hundred years of wars, revolutions and seismic transformations, the three Soong sisters from Shanghai were at the centre of power, and each of them left an indelible mark on history.
+As the country battled seismic transformations these three women left an indelible mark on history.

-Big Sister, Ei-ling, became Chiang’s unofficial main adviser – and made herself one of China’s richest women.
+Big Sister made herself one of country’s richest women.

 "Big Sister, Little Sister, Red Sister is a monumental work, worthy both of Jung Chang’s Mao and of the great, rambling, heterogeneous Chinese folk epics of the oral past, such as The Water Margin and The Three Kingdoms.
 Its three fairy-tale heroines, poised between east and west, spanned three centuries, two continents and a revolution, with consequences that reverberate, perhaps now more than ever, in all our lives to this day."